fidelisrafael/grrapi/docs/whats_included-configurations.md

-## Grapi documentation
+## Grrapi docs

 ---

 ### Configuration

-RAS cames as a very configurable friendly application, we use [**Figaro**](https://github.com/laserlemon/figaro) to our app configuration through env variables.
+Grrapi cames as a very configurable friendly application, we use [**Figaro**](https://github.com/laserlemon/figaro) to our app configuration through env variables.
 This is considered a best pratice cuz pratically removes **hard coded** configuration lost in the middle of your codebase.
 Take a look in **Configuration internals** to better understand all possible configurations.

-For better integration with your rails project, RAS expect that your project is running **postgresql**, but of course, you can use with others databases, but take note of this things:
+For better integration with your rails project, Grrapi expect that your project is running **postgresql**, but of course, you can use with others databases, but take note of this things:

 * Users preferences are stored in a [`hstore`](./template_files/migrations/20160807164036_add_preferences_to_user.rb) column  of postgres.
  - You will need to change this in [**this migration file**](./template_files/migrations/20160807164036_add_preferences_to_user.rb) to an equivalent column type in your database, if your database don't support JSON, please use `text` as column type.(But this will not enable you to perform efficients querys againts this data)

 #### Rack Middlewares

-**RAS** remove the following [middlewares](http://edgeguides.rubyonrails.org/api_app.html#choosing-middleware) from being processed by Rack in **each request**:
+**Grrapi** remove the following [middlewares](http://edgeguides.rubyonrails.org/api_app.html#choosing-middleware) from being processed by Rack in **each request**:

 ```ruby
 ActionDispatch::Static # disable static file serving(such css,js)